 - La duration of the tapering period is very variable, as we have already mentioned, it is mainly conditioned by the volume and intensity of the previous training phase, so that previous periods with high volumes and intensities will require longer tapering periods.
 In any case, it is advisable to carry out at least a week of tapering.

-In addition, during the tapering period you must pay special attention to the invisible training, ie the recuperación alimentación e hydration, the dream, the rest and the physiotherapy.
+In addition, during the tapering period you must pay special attention to the invisible training, ie the recuperación, alimentación e hydration, dream, rest and physiotherapy.

 These aspects, together with the reduction of stress by training, will help your body arrive in the best conditions of recovery and assimilation of training charges to compete.